 The Moon: Our Inner Light

-The moon is our closest energy guide, with a gravitational force that affects all bodies of water on Earth, including you.
 You may not think of yourself as a body of water, but you and the Earth carry the same percentage of water.

 The moon’s pull helps change the tides, and it reaches deep within us, influencing the rhythmic flow of our blood and the cycles of our emotions.
-Its waning and waxing flow of light also affects our hormone production and behavior.

 The moon has an orbit that is hidden from view half the time, but is still considered one of our “luminaries”, or bodies of light.
-It is essentially a mirror to the Sun’s light of consciousness, reflecting the ebb and flow of our own internal tides.

 It’s phases of darkness allow us to turn that mirror inwards, reflecting how we truly feel.